MichaelsPlayground/DesfireToolsForAndroidSdk33/README.md

 I renamed the file from "MifareDesfireKey.java" to "MifareDesfireKey1.java" and changed all references in the code to the new file name.

+Second note: I included the "libfreefare" and "model" libraries direct into my package so they are no included within the build.gradle (app) file.

 The original app in Google PlayStore: https://play.google.com/store/apps/details?id=com.skjolberg.mifare.desfiretool&hl=no

 Features: